E-Invoicing in France: Then & Now

 Introduction

 Among postponements and deliberations, this long-term work initiated by the government involves many actors, including service providers like SPS Commerce.
 Interoperability across different e-invoicing platforms has been a high-priority focus of the group.
-A Peppol authority, taken over by the French government, is currently being set up to facilitate this exchange.
+A Peppol authority, taken over by the French government, has been set up to facilitate this exchange.

 With this new initiative, the government is aiming to combat VAT fraud and make transaction processes more efficient.